 - Wet some cotton with water or antiseptic and place it under the ingrown edge of the nail.
 You

 - Gently massaging the skin folding over the ingrown nail as it develops can reduce pain and may help separate the skin fold from the nail.

 - To prevent infection, keep your feet clean and regularly change your socks.5

 - Soaking your foot in warm water three to four times a day can help reduce pain and swelling.
 Do take care to dry your foot afterward.6

 - According to Ayurveda, people with kapha (dominated by the elements of earth and water) and vata (dominated by space and air) constitutions tend to have stronger nails and are, therefore, more likely to get ingrown toenails.
 Ayurveda recommends soaking an ingrown toenail in warm water and applying tea tree and neem oil under the nails to treat it.7

-- Soaking your foot for about half an hour in warm water to which tinctures of St John’s wort and calendula have been added can be helpful.
-Do make sure that your toe is properly dried afterward.8
+- Soaking your foot for about half an hour in warm water to

 - Homeopathy recommends taking preparations of Hepar sulph (Hahnemann’s calcium sulfide) or silica for about two weeks to reduce inflammation due to an ingrown toenail.9